-- Discrimination based on sex is prohibited by the Fair Housing Act. - Providers and housing programs may not segregate residents by gender, with the exception of housing which contains shared sleeping areas, bathing areas, and/or bathrooms. - Rules that prohibit boys and girls from sharing a sleeping area are not permissible. - Sexual harassment in housing is recognized as discrimination under the Fair Housing Act.
+- Discrimination based on sex is prohibited by the Fair Housing Act.
+Includes sexual orientation and gender identity. - Providers and housing programs may not segregate residents by gender, with the exception of housing which contains shared sleeping areas, bathing areas, and/or bathrooms. - Rules that prohibit boys and girls from sharing a sleeping area are not permissible. - Sexual harassment in housing is recognized as discrimination under the Fair Housing Act.